Cardinals vs. Rangers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Marcus Semien, Paul Goldschmidt and others in the Texas Rangers-St. Louis Cardinals matchup at Globe Life Field on Tuesday at 8:05 PM ET.
+Player prop betting options for Marcus Semien, Paul Goldschmidt and others are available in the Texas Rangers-St. Louis Cardinals matchup at Globe Life Field on Wednesday, starting at 8:05 PM ET.

 Bet on this matchup or its props with DraftKings!